Straight Razor Sharpening Service

 How Long Will It Take?

 Our focus is on retailing straight razors and accessories.
-While we offer sharpening as a service to customers we have to fit it in when we can.
-However we normally manage to return razors with about two weeks, often within a week of receiving it.
+While we offer sharpening as a service to customers we have to fit this in as and when we can.
+However we do normally manage to return a razor within a week of receiving it.

 The charges below cover the work detailed and also return postage and packing.

 The cost of honing depends on where we are to return the razor to and what type of compensation cover you select.

 UK - Sharpening with return by Tracked 48 (£100 cap if lost/damaged in transit) - £29.90